 I don’t know how your holiday celebrations usually pan out, but yuletide mishaps occur in my life in similar frequency to other seasons of the year.
 I’m not complaining because I’ve learned much through these picture-imperfect years.
-Not to be outdone, the Crum Christmas of 2016 provided its own special wisdom.
+Not to be outdone, a recent Crum Christmas provided its own special wisdom.

 First of all, a holiday get-away this year sounded especially nice because several new health problems have challenged our family in the last few months, and I was looking for some respite.
 So on Christmas morning our family of four embarked on a six-hour road trip to visit relatives.
 The adventure began when our older daughter, Katie, vomited three hours into the journey.
 I’ll let you imagine the details that parenthesized this event as we drove down a major interstate in California.
 The offending virus waylaid youngest daughter, Madeline, two days later, followed by my husband and finally me.
 All of us bit the dust before New Year’s Eve, although the flu was interrupted by some nice moments with family, I must admit.
 Some respectable family bonding still occurred, but to be honest most of us were more focused on disinfecting the house than on the joy of Christ’s birth.